Roll20/roll20-character-sheets/HeroSystem6eHeroic/README.md

 (5) Use Hit Location System.
 Select this option if your GM uses this optional game mechanic.
 Hit Location Tables and support for attack options appear alongside the maneuvers and treasures panes.

+(6) Takes No STUN.
+Select this option to set STUN to zero if the character has the automaton power *Takes No STUN.*

 # <a id="tokens">Tokens Settings</a>

 ![Token](/HeroSystem6eHeroic/images/SampleToken.png)